kstephens/open-object-lab/README.md

 Everything above this level is accomplished by (send rcvr op . args).
 However, there are a few additional low-level provisions for extension:

+* (method:apply ...)
+Delegates to (send meth 'apply rcvr vt op args) for methods that are not Scheme procedures.
+* (vtable:add-method ...)
+Invokes (send meth 'method-added-to vt op) for methods that are not Scheme procedures.
 * (object:vtable value)
 Returns a vtable given any Scheme value.
 * (object? value)
 Return true if value is a tagged Scheme vector.
-* (method:apply ...)
-Delegates to (send 'apply) for methods that are not Scheme procedures.
 * (send obj '_slot offset)
 * (send obj '_slot= offset value)
 Accessors into tagged Object vectors.